yuyi13/ubESTARFM/README.md

 Fine spatial resolution land surface temperature (LST) data are crucial to study heterogeneous landscapes (e.g., agricultural and urban).
 Some well-known spatiotemporal fusion methods like the Spatial and Temporal Adaptive Reflectance Fusion Model (STARFM; Gao et al., 2006) and the Enhanced STARFM (ESTARFM; Zhu et al., 2010), which were originally developed to fuse surface reflectance data, may not be suitable for direct application in LST studies due to the high sub-diurnal dynamics of LST.
 To address this, we proposed a variant of ESTARFM, referred to as the unbiased ESTARFM (ubESTARFM), specifically designed to accommodate the high temporal dynamics of LST to generate fine-resolution LST estimates.

 In ubESTARFM, we implement a local bias correction on the central pixel and similar fine-resolution pixels within the moving window using the mean value of corresponding coarse-resolution pixels as reference.
-By applying this linear scaling approach, we can scale the systematic biases of the fine-resolution data to a same level of the corresponding coarse resolution data in each moving window, while maintaining the variation and spatial details of fine resolution data.
+By applying this linear scaling approach, we can scale the systematic biases of the fine-resolution data to a same level of the corresponding coarse-resolution data in each moving window, while maintaining the variation and spatial details of fine-resolution data.

 ![](figures/local-bias-correction.png)